SAP/terraform-exporter-btp/README.md

 ##### Binary not executable (MacOS or Linux)

-In case you get an error that the binary is not executable, naviigate to the location of the binary and execute the following command:
+In case you get an error that the binary is not executable, navigate to the location of the binary and execute the following command:

 ```bash
 chomd +x btptfexporter